GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 ### 3. Run `setup.py`

-Configuration is completed by running the `setup.py` script.
-This generates certificates, salt values and renders configuration files.
+Configuration is completed by running `setup.py` from inside the chroot container.
+This generates certificates, salt values, and renders configuration files.

 ```
 # cd /install/community-edition-setup
 # ./setup.py
 ```

 !!!
-Note
-    You must be logged into the Gluu Server chroot container to run `setup.py`.

-!!!
 Warning
     Only run setup.py **one time**.
 Running the above command twice will break the instance.

-!!!
-Note
-    OpenLDAP and Asimba is now deprecated.
-If they are needed, run `./setup.py -allow_deprecated_applications`.
-If you plan to cluster your Gluu Servers, we do not recommend using OpenLDAP.

-You will be prompted to answer some questions about your deployment.
+A prompt will appear to answer a few questions about the deployment.
 Hit `Enter` to accept the default values.

-Refer to the following table for details about the available setup options:
+Refer to the following table for details about available setup options:

 | Setup Option                |  Explanation                               |
 |-------------------------|--------------------------------------------|